Jul 11, 2025

 Offers

-beyond 1,000 subscribers withno revenue share fees
+scalable paid plansbeyond 1,000 subscribers withno revenue share fees.Includes

-, automation, and priority support.Maintains a
+advanced segmentation, automation, and priority support.Maintains a

-with SEO-friendly public blogs.
+clean, publishing-first experiencewith SEO-friendly public blogs.

-Best for: Creators wantingfull ownership
+Best for: Creators wantingfull ownership, scalability, and no fees.

 letterbucket.com